korlibs/korge/README.md

 It provides a flash-like optimized Views 2d scene tree.
 (3d will be supported in future versions)

+It has a ResourceRoot, that is a mountable virtualfilesystem for accessing resources.
+You can asynchronously load resources at any time.

 Along Korio also allows to develop websockets applications (doing fullstack using kotlin and sharing code).
 And Korge allows you to run server/client in the same run and debug.
 Check [korge-kingdom](https://github.com/soywiz/korge-kingdom).